aalbng/AdvancedConnectPlugin/README.md

 ## Installation

 - Download the [latest](https://github.com/aalbng/AdvancedConnectPlugin/releases/latest) release.
-- Copy the QuickConnectPlugin.plgx in your KeePass directory and restart the application.
+- Copy the AdvancedConnectPlugin.plgx in your KeePass directory and restart the application.

 ## Usage